Geely Binrui: Geely Binrui F-Type Sport

 A sportier variant of the Binrui dubbed the Binrui F-Type Sport was unveiled in December 2020.
 The F-Type Sport variant features a black finish honeycomb grille, lower front bumper intake and trim, rear spoiler and diffuser trim, window trim and side mirror covers, along with a set of smoked, double-five-spoke alloys.
 In terms of power, the F-Type Sport variant is powered by a revised version of the 1.4-litre turbo petrol engine.

 Geely Binrui Cool

-The Geely Binrui Cool unveiled in March 2022 is the even more upmarket and more performance oriented variant compared to the F-Type Sport variant.
+Codename FE-6-A3, the Geely Binrui Cool unveiled in March 2022 is the even more upmarket and more performance oriented variant compared to the F-Type Sport variant.
 The front and rear end were restyled to be more aggressive with Geely's "Racing Storm" design theme and the wheels are now equipped with 17-inch blacked-out rims and bright-colored brake calipers.
 Performance wise, the Binrui Cool features a 1.5 litre turbocharged four-cylinder petrol engine that develops 181 PS matched with a 7-speed dual-clutch gearbox.

 The interior of the Binrui Cool features a 10.25-inch full LCD instrument cluster and a 12.3-inch central control screen are on the instrument panel.
 The gear lever of the Binrui Cool has also been upgraded to a racing, electronic gear lever.